ReallyWarm/sort-visualization/README.md

 # sort-visualization
-Visualize step-by-step sorting algorithms using Pygame.
+Visualize the process of sorting algorithms using Pygame.